johnabel/per2py/README.md

 # Code for per2py data analysis
 This repository contains code for processing color-switching Per2iLuc data in a high-throughput manner, with a manuscript under review.
 It uses the scientific Python stack to identify and process circadian oscillatory data in a reproducible manner.

-## TODO: figure out how to deal with wholebody processing
+Per2iLuc color switching may be useful for studying either cellular in vitro or whole-animal in vivo circadian oscillation.
+To handle these two scenarios, we have created a suite of data analytics functions tailored to each.

 Below, please find instructions for the use of this package, and a step-by-step walkthrough of the analysis it performs.
+For any errors, bugs, or questions, please use the Issues board on this Github repository.

 # Table of Contents
 * [Installation](#Installation)